22 August 2023

 Negative news headlines make us all feel uneasy and it’s natural to question the impact these events may have on your super.
-In times of uncertainty, remember, your super is a long-term investment.
-While it can be tempting to switch options, staying invested in a diversified portfolio is often the best action you can take.
+In times of uncertainty, remember, super is a long-term investment.
+While it can be tempting to switch options, staying invested in a diversified portfolio may often be the best action you can take.

 Market uncertainty is sometimes triggered by changes in economic outlook and global events.
 Significant events can restrict growth, but it’s important to think long term.
 Market ups and downs are a normal part of investing.